karx/GuidedMaps/README.md

  : Reach fast (i.e focus on reaching fast self)
  : VIP
- : Grid Workers (just in the grid to optimize traffic) : Volineer Grid workers (optional way to help optimize traffic)
+ : Grid Workers (just in the grid to optimize traffic) : Volunteer Grid workers (optional way to help optimize traffic)

 - Admin inteface
  Monitor and modify and update and ...